What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 - Volunteers of America

 Proselytizing to you would go against the community service mission of these programs.
 It would also put them at risk of losing their licenses and their government funding.
-The professional and ethical standards they follow as licensed therapy providers allow them to have a religious mission, but they’re not allowed to force that mission on you.

 This is important to understand because mental health programs run by these organizations are often on the front lines in places where affordable mental health care is otherwise hard to find.
-Many faith-based organizations step up to fill in the gaps when public mental health programs lose funding and have to close some of their locations.

 What Services Do Faith-Based Counseling Centers Offer?

 Faith-based counseling centers frequently offer couples and family therapy as well as individual and group therapy.
 They may also run free support groups and provide other community services.
-In cases when their services aren’t free, they usually are still quite affordable.
-Most accept insurance and have sliding-scale rates for people who don’t have insurance.

-You can find many of these programs listed in our affordable counseling database and in the listings for your state’s public mental health system.
-If you’re open to going to one, but not sure it’s the right match, you can usually get a free phone consultation or in-person assessment, so don’t hesitate to call one to learn more.
+If you’re open to going to one, but not sure it’s the right match, you can usually get a free phone consultation or in-person assessment, so don’t hesitate to call to learn more.

 Conclusion

-Therapy and religion can both help when you're struggling with spiritual or existential questions.
-Whether one or the other—or both—are the right choice depends on what you believe, what you prefer, and what you need to address.
+Therapy and religion can both help when you’re struggling with spiritual or existential questions.
+Whether one or the other—or both—are the right choice for you depends on what you believe, what you prefer, and what you need to address.

 Faith-based counseling is a great option when you want to address spiritual issues in therapy.
-It can be extremely affordable, even free—especially if you go to a faith-based counseling center or get pastoral counseling from a leader in your faith community.
+It can be extremely affordable, even free if you go to a faith-based counseling center or get pastoral counseling from a leader in your faith community.

 Important Facts About Faith-Based Counseling

-Some important things to understand about faith-based counseling include:
+Important facts about faith-based counseling include:

 - Pastoral counseling sessions at your house of worship may be all you need if your issues are primarily spiritual in nature.
 They’re usually free.

 - Faith-based counseling centers can be great places to get faith-based counseling, but you don’t have to get faith-based counseling if you go to one.
-The mission of these centers is to provide affordable therapy as a community service, and most of them (especially large faith-based organizations that get government funding) can’t and won’t proselytize.
 You can leave religion completely out of your sessions if you want.

 Related Posts